cvw643/mtls/README.md

 java -jar server/target/server-1.0-SNAPSHOT.jar
 ```

-Try use your browser to open https://localhost:8443,
+- Use your browser to connect the server
+1. open https://localhost:8443 without importing certificate.
-you would got error indicate no or invalid certificate.
+  Yes, you would get error for no or invalid certificate.

-Now import the client.pfx to your browser and try again, you would got "Hey, Welcome"
+2. Import a pfx and try again.
+  OK, you would get "Hey, Welcome xxx!"